jonaspetersorensen/docker-examples/README.md

 # docker-examples

 In this repo you will find a few examples of how to configure docker containers for misc development purposes.
+Each directory is a self-contained demo for a given use case.

 ## Volume paths